A Regularised Latent-Class Item Response Model for Detecting Measurement Non-Invariance in Ordinal Response Scales: Introduction

 A methodological gap thus remains.
 Existing latent DIF methods require known anchors; regularised approaches assume observed groups; intersectional and multigroup methods presuppose explicit grouping structures even when they may be latent; and nearly all approaches focus primarily on binary items.
-To our knowledge, no general framework simultaneously accommodate unobserved group membership, unspecified anchor items, ordinal responses data, and both uniform and non-uniform DIF.

-This paper proposes a framework that fills this gap.
-We extend the approach of \citet{wallin2024dif} in two directions: first developing a proportional odds formulation to accommodate ordinal responses, and then incorporating non-uniform DIF through class-specific slope parameters.
+To our knowledge, no general framework simultaneously accommodates unobserved group membership, unspecified anchor items, ordinal response data, and both uniform and non-uniform DIF.
+This paper proposes a sparse latent-class ordinal IRT framework that fills this gap.
+Building on \citet{wallin2024dif}, we develop a proportional-odds mixture formulation in which latent group membership, anchor status, and both uniform and non-uniform DIF effects are unknown and estimated jointly.
 Respondents are probabilistically assigned to latent classes, and item responses follow a proportional odds structure.
-Class-specific intercept shifts represent uniform DIF, while class-specific slope shifts represent non-uniform DIF.
+Class-specific intercept shifts represent uniform DIF, while class-specific slope shifts represent effects analogous to non-uniform DIF under the inferred latent class structure.
 An $\ell_1$ penalty is applied to all DIF parameters within a marginal likelihood formulation to encourage sparse DIF patterns, enabling data-driven identification of both anchor items and latent groups.
 Estimation proceeds via a tailored EM algorithm with a proximal update step to handle the non-smooth penalty component \citep{parikh2014proximal}.

 The remainder of the article is organised as follows.
 Section~\ref{sec:statistical-framework} introduces the model and estimation procedure.
 Section~\ref{sec:Empirical} applies the method to the Fisher Temperament Inventory.
 Section~\ref{sec:Simulation} presents simulation studies that assess parameter recovery, classification accuracy, and DIF detection performance under a range of conditions.
 Section~\ref{sec:Discussion} concludes with a discussion of the implications, limitations, and directions for future research.